dawntech/docs.dawntech.dev/en/blip-bucket-viewer.md

 description:
 title-override: Blip Bucket Manager | Dawntech Inc.
 ---

-# How to install the plugin at Blip
+## How to install the plugin on Blip

-1. Go to your bot configurations.
+1. Go to your chatbot configurations.

     ![image](../images/en/blip-bucket-viewer/home.png)